Gunratan/edgar/README.md

 # Implementation of the edgar package

 ## SEC guidelines on downloading EDGAR files
-Please download only what you need and moderate downlaod requests to minimize EDGAR server load.
+Please download only what you need and moderate download requests to minimize EDGAR server load.
 A user is required to declare user agent in request headers.
 The following link explains these requirements in details. https://www.sec.gov/os/accessing-edgar-data

 Accordingly, `edgar` package requires user to pass user agent in every function.
 It should be in the form of